Are you new to this church?

-Our Sunday morning service is 90 minutes long, After each service
+Our Sunday morning service is curently just over an hour, After each

-we have tea and coffee and would love the opportunity to meet you
+service we have tea and coffee and would love the opportunity to meet

 and we will be happy to catch up with you at a time that suits you